0raculo/pzmesp-energymonitor/README.md

 In my case, i'm using Moquitto + EmonCMS

-Develop branch is in heavy testing (or untested)
+Develop branch is completely untested.

 TODO:
 - Use wifiManager for proper AP management,